 Right to a Paper Copy of This Notice

 You have the right to a paper copy of this notice.
-You may ask us to give you a copy of this notice at any time.
-You may also obtain a copy of this notice at: of this notice at our website, www.baptistonline.org.
+You may ask us to give you a copy of this notice at: of this notice at our website, www.baptistonline.org.